-Thalassemia is a genetic disorder that affects the body's ability to produce hemoglobin and red blood cells which passes from parents to children through genes.
+Thalassemia is a genetic disorder that affects the body's ability to produce haemoglobin and red blood cells which passes from parents to children through genes.

 It is a chronic blood disorder.
 This leads to anaemia and patients also require blood transfusions every two to three weeks to survive.

 Do you know that each red blood cell can contain 240 to 300 million molecules of haemoglobin?
 The seriousness of the disease depends upon the mutations involved in the genes and their interplay.

 If there is mild thalessemia then you may not need treatment.
 But if it is severe then you may need regular blood transfusions.
 And to cope up with fatigueness you can take healthy diet and exercise regularly.

 It is a protein molecule found in Red Blood Cells that carries oxygen from the lungs to the body's tissues and returns carbon dioxide from the tissues back to the lungs.
 The iron contained in the haemoglobin is also responsible for the red colour of blood.

 Types of Thalassemia disease depends upon the number of gene mutations that you inherit from parents and part of haemoglobin molecule is affected by the mutations.
 The thing is the more mutation in genes, the more severe is thalassemia disease.
 We know that haemoglobin molecules are made up of alpha and beta parts that can be affected by mutations.

 1. Thalassemia Minor: In this disease two genes are involved in making beta haemoglobin chain one from father and one from mother during conception.
 People with a Thalassemia trait in one gene are known as carriers or are said to have thalassemia minor.
 Thalassemia minor is not a disease and they have only mild anaemia.